CULTURAL AWARENESS & COMMUNITY BUILDING

 - ENGAGE: Get involved with registered student organizations.
 RSO’s are listed in PIN.

 - HIGHLIGHT: We are looking to celebrate the rich diversity across Georgia State by acknowledging student leadership, scholarship, and involvement.
-Nominate (hyperlink to a form) yourself, a peer, or a student organization.
+Nominate yourself, a peer, or a student organization.

 - FOR THE CULTURE: What does this heritage month mean to you?
 Submit your art, affirmations, photos, reflections, and/or tell us about cultural events that are occurring in the community to [email protected].
 Submissions may be selected to be featured in our newsletter and on social media platforms.

 - LEAD: All students, faculty and staff are invited to volunteer on a heritage month planning committee(s) and participate in monthly activities.
-Activities range from and include:
+Monthly activities can be found in PIN.

 Planning Committees

 - Interested in serving on a Heritage/History Month Committee?
-Students, organizations, faculty, and staff are welcome to volunteer on any of our upcoming heritage month planning meetings either in person or virtually.
-RSVP on Panther Involvement Network or email us [email protected]
+Students, organizations, faculty and staff are welcome to volunteer on any of our upcoming heritage month planning meetings either in person or virtually.

-- Events can be submitted through Panther Involvement Network (PIN) or through a contribution form at the DEI website.
+- Events can be submitted through PIN or through a contribution form at the Belonging@GSU website.

 Oversight & Support